QECO: A QoE-Oriented Computation Offloading Algorithm based on Deep Reinforcement Learning for Mobile Edge Computing: Task Offloading problem Formulation

 \subsection{Action Space}

-The action space represents the agent's behavior and the decisions.
-In this context, we define $\boldsymbol{a}_i(t)$ to denote the action taken by MD $i \in \mathcal{I}$ in time slot $t \in \mathcal{T}$.
+The action space represents the agent's decisions.
+We define $\boldsymbol{a}_i(t)$ to denote the action taken by MD $i \in \mathcal{I}$ in time slot $t \in \mathcal{T}$.
 These actions involve two decisions, (a) Offloading decision to determine whether or not to offload the task, and (b) Offloading target to determine the EN to send the offloaded tasks.
-Thus, the action of MD $i$ in time slot $t$ can be concisely expressed as the following action tuple: where vector $\boldsymbol{y}_i(t)=(y_{i,j}(t))_{j \in \mathcal{J}}$ represents the selected EN for offloading this task.
+Thus, the action of MD $i$ in time slot $t$ can be concisely expressed as the following action tuple: